Fort Myers Drunk Driving Accident Lawyer

 Most car accident cases - and civil injury claims in general - do not rise to this level.
-One must prove defendant either had actual knowledge of wrongfulness of the conduct and high probability of damage and/or defendant's actions were so reckless or wanting in care as to constitute a conscious disregard or indifference to the life, safety or rights of other persons.
+One must prove that the defendant either had actual knowledge of wrongfulness of the conduct and high probability of damage and/or the defendant's actions were so reckless or wanting in care as to constitute a conscious disregard or indifference to the life, safety or rights of other persons.
 Punitive damages are often substantially higher than compensatory damages, as the former are intended to punish the defendant and the latter to compensate victims for actual losses.Challenging Drunk Driver Defenses

 Drunk driving is inexcusable, but liability for resulting injuries can be successfully challenged.
 One of the most commonly-used defenses is that of comparative fault, wherein the defendant alleges that the plaintiff bore some degree of responsibility for the crash.
 Per F.S.
 768.81, a finding of comparative fault can proportionately reduce a defendant's responsibility to cover damages.
 If the court finds the plaintiff was 30 percent at fault for a drunk driving crash (perhaps he or she was speeding, following too closely or distracted), the plaintiff's total damages will be reduced by 30 percent.

 Because liability is often easily established in drunk driving cases, damages are usually the most hotly-contested issue.
 Defense attorneys will argue you were not nearly as hurt as you claim or that your injuries were due to some other cause.
 An experienced injury attorney is critical to shutting down these arguments.What if the Drunk Driver is Hurt?